srhbinion/bloc-chat/README.md

 Bloc Chat
 ========

-### A real-time chat client app

-Bloc chat is a chat application designed in AngularJS and stores the information in firebase.
+Bloc chat is a chat application designed in AngularJS and stores database information in firebase.
+I created block chat to deminstrate my codeing abilities.

 Live Preview
 ---------